vuir/Assignment-4/docs/ai-usage-report.md

 ---

 ## Conclusion
-AI tools such as ChatGPT and Cursor AI contributed to improving development efficiency and code quality in Assignment 3.
+AI tools such as Cursor AI played a valuable role in polishing the Assignment-4 portfolio.
-They supported the creation of clearer, more modular JavaScript logic; helped refine error handling; suggested UI flow improvements; and assisted in producing documentation.
-Through careful editing, testing, and understanding of AI-assisted output, the portfolio evolved into a dynamic, API-powered, and high-performance web application that meets all Assignment 3 requirements, including API integration, complex logic, state management, performance optimization, and comprehensive documentation.
+While the core functionality was already completed in earlier assignments, AI helped refine the UI, enhance readability, fix sizing inconsistencies, and improve responsiveness.